 Slow Roasted Salmon

 This slow-roasted salmon recipe is moist, flavorful, and easy to make.
-It's a quick and healthy meal that's perfect for weeknights but also celebratory enough for special occasions.
-It uses mostly pantry ingredients and it's ready in just 35 minutes!
+It’s a quick and delicious meal that’s perfect for weeknights but also celebratory enough for special occasions.
+It uses mostly pantry ingredients, and it’s ready in just 35 minutes!

 The list of ingredients might be small, but this slow-roasted salmon dishes up big flavor.
 It’s made with mostly pantry ingredients, which keeps things simple, too.
 Here’s everything you’ll need: